cesc1989/apuntes/Luna/Backend/Upgrade to Rails 7.0.4 - Notes.md

 # Upgrade to Rails 7.0.4 from 6.1.7 - Notes

+[RailsDiff](https://railsdiff.org/6.1.7/7.0.4) shows multiple changes but due to how custom Edge is I don't consider good to apply them to this codebase.

+Also, after running `bundle exec rails app:update` I left everything untouched because this app has a lot of years running and there's a lot of things that are better left untouched.

 ## Updated to 6.1.7

 Edge sits at Rails 6.1.6.
 First step to take it to version 7.0.4 was to updated it to latest minor patch/security patch.
 After updating it to 6.1.7 got this error in ALL tests.